raamsri/dtreetrawl/README.md

 Stats of all paths passed as arguments to `dtreetrawl` is printed to the standard output, errors to standard error.
 After the stats of trawled entries, a summary of that run for the root path follows.
 When multiple paths are given as arguments, stats continue to print to the standard output.

-In the terse output, each `trawlentry`/`tentry`/`tent` is surrounded by the set delimiter/separator twice.
-That is, say if the delimiter is `:`, then, at the begining and end of the tentry, `::` will be placed; fields within the tentry will be separated by `:`.
-A successful run is followed by a summary(`dstat`), to differentiate it from the tentries, it will have only a single delimiter at the begining and ending. `trawlentry` starts with a double delimiter, `dstat` starts with a single delimiter.

 `tentry` fields: